 If any fuel fill or vent hose's are in need of replacement, ensure that only USCG Type A1 or A2 are used.
 The engine has a fuel supply hose that runs from the pickup tube in the fuel tank to the fuel water separator (commonly referred to as the fuel filter), then from the filter to the engine.
 Also, the engine has a fuel return hose that runs from the engine back to the fuel tank.
+If your boat has a generator, the generator will have somewhat the same setup, with the supply and return hose.
 The fuel supply lines or hoses, fitting, and connections should be inspected often for leaks and signs of wear, dry rot, chafing, or swelling.
 A good way to inspect the fuel hoses is to run your hand along the length of the hose including the fittings.
 Leaks will be revealed as wet spots on your hand.
-If any evidence of hose deterioration is present, have a qualified technician replace all the hoses with USCG Type A1 hoses immediately!
+If any evidence of hose deterioration is present, have a gualified technician replace all the hoses with USCG Type A1 hoses immediately!

 In Fig.5.3 you can see the fuel supply fittings.
 The photo inset shows the close-up of the fuel valve.
-See Fig.5.5 for the function of the fuel valves.
+See Fig.5.4 for the function of the fuel valves.

 Note: If a leak is found, turn off battery switches, disconnect shore power, and disable any source of ignition.
-Do not start your engine, or any devices that could create a spark.
+Do not start your engines, the generator, or any devices that could create a spark.
 Contact your dealer or our Customer Service Department immediately!
 If hoses need to be replaced, make sure only USCG Type A1 are used.